Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Problem setting and notation

 \section{Problem setting and notation}

-We consider decentralized training in GPU clusters where the full dataset is accessible to all workers within a single data-center infrastructure.
-Training uses a standard distributed data sampler: at the beginning of each epoch, the dataset is reshuffled and evenly partitioned across workers, yielding i.i.d. data distributions in expectation.
-This setting corresponds to the standard decentralized optimization regime studied in \citep{assran2019stochastic, ying2021exponential, kong2021consensus, zhu2023decentralized, wang2025promise}.
+We consider decentralized training in a data center where the full dataset is accessible to all workers.
+The training uses a standard distributed data sampler: at the beginning of each epoch, the dataset is reshuffled and evenly partitioned across workers, yielding i.i.d. data distributions in expectation.
+This setting corresponds to the standard decentralized optimization regime studied by \cite{assran2019stochastic, ying2021exponential, kong2021consensus, zhu2023decentralized, wang2025promise}.

-\paragraph{Decentralized optimization.} We consider a standard decentralized optimization setup where $n$ workers collaborate to train a $d$-dimensional model.
+\paragraph{Decentralized optimization} We consider $n$ workers collaborating to train a $d$-dimensional model.
 Let $[n]$ denote the set of integers $\{1, 2, \dots, n\}$.
 Each worker $i\in [n]$ holds a local objective determined by its local dataset $\mathcal{D}_i$: